jonathanKingston/jotter/source/_posts/2014-03-05-making-a-performance.markdown

 For teams working together on the same code base, comprehension speed I would argue, is actually the most important.

 When a programmer starts at your company, junior or senior.
 It is likely there will be a lot of training for the new starter either for themselves, or with another programmer.
+For every simplification to programmers write speed, comes an increase in comprehension and traning required.

 Reducing key presses leads to code that is harder to maintain and also comprehend:

 ```